tls-md/tls-md/TLS/Concepts/KNEE.md

 BIG JOINT in the MIDDLE of the LEG.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current word for the knee as a whole is xī 膝.
+1. The current word for the knee as a whole is xī [[膝]].
-2. Bìn 臏 is the technical term for a knee-cap which is not so infrequently mentioned because it was sometimes removed by way of punishment.
+2. Bìn [[臏]] is the technical term for a knee-cap which is not so infrequently mentioned because it was sometimes removed by way of punishment.
 # Ontology

 ## Hypernym